Improving Place Recognition Using Dynamic Object Detection: Evaluation

 Figure \ref{fig:dbCompSynthia} shows a comparison of the databases generated after processing the \emph{Synthia} dataset.
 The proposed approach generates much smaller databases for all configurations.
-For instance, setting the number of maximum \emph{ORB} keypoints to 300 and disabling geometric verification results in a reduction of 21.1\% from the original size of the database, from 94.36 MB to 74.44 MB.
-When the geometric verification uses level 0 of the vocabulary tree, the reduction is 23.9\% from the original size of the database (from 209 MB to 159 MB).
-In the configuration that uses a maximum of 1500 \emph{ORB} keypoints and no geometric verification, the reduction is 21\% from the original size, saving 84.5 MB of storage space.
+For instance, setting the number of maximum \emph{ORB} keypoints to 300 and disabling geometric verification (see Section \ref{BoW}), our approach reduces the database size from 94.36 MB to 74.44 MB (21.1\%).
+When the geometric verification uses level 0 of the vocabulary tree, the database size is reduced from 209 MB to 159 MB (23.9\%).
+In the case of exhaustive geometric verification, and using 300 keypoints, our approach reduces the size of the database from 103 MB to 81 MB.
+Another example is the configuration that uses a maximum of 1500 \emph{ORB} keypoints and no geometric verification.
+Here the reduction is 21\% from the original size, saving 84.5 MB of storage space.

-Reducing the size of places representations has an additional positive effect in the time required for the place recognition algorithm to find matches in the database.
-Figure \ref{fig:timeCompSynthia} shows a comparison of the time required to match places by the original approach \emph{(BoBW)} and our extension \emph{(BoBW + DO)}.
+Reducing the size of place representations confers an additional benefit on the time required to find matches in the database.
+Figure \ref{fig:timeCompSynthia} shows a comparison of the time required to match places by the original approach (BoBW) and our extension (BoBW + DO).
 Our approach decreases this required time by several milliseconds depending on the selected configuration.
+For instance, when using 1500 ORB features, our approach decreases the average required time for attempting to recognize a place without geometric verification, from $\approx{9}$ milliseconds to $\approx{6}$ milliseconds.
 However, our approach requires the costliest object detection step.
-This step took an average of 66 milliseconds per image, which includes resizing the image to 416x416 to meet the object detector requirements.
+The stage for detecting dynamic objects took an average of 66 milliseconds per image, which includes resizing the image to 416x416 to meet the object detector requirements.
 The average time to detect objects is expected to decrease to $\approx{22}$ milliseconds per image when no image resizing is needed.